gradle/gradle/design-docs/dependency-management.md

 - Is it a bit of a stretch to call some of these consumers a 'component'?
 - Sync this up with the variant resolution stories below.
 When resolving a native component's dependencies, the `root` should represent the consuming native component.
+- The results are actually component _instances_ rather than components (as per the definition above).
+Perhaps come up with a new name for 'component'.
+- Packages for the new types.
+- Convenience for casting selector and id?
+- Convenience for selecting things with a given id type or selector type?
+- Rename `DependencyResult` to use 'requirement' instead of 'dependency'.
+- Rename `ResolvedComponentResult.getId()` to something that is more explicit about the lack of guarantees.
+Maybe `getLocalId()` or ...
+- Rename internal class `ModuleVersionSelection` and its methods
+- Extract a `ModuleComponentMetadataDetails` out of `ComponentMetadataDetails` and use `ComponentIdentifier` instead of `ModuleVersionIdentifier` as id.

 ## Story: Dependency resolution result exposes local component instances that are not module versions